 I Done This

 Looking for a simple productivity tool?
-I Done This is a straightforward platform that provides daily check-ins and progress reports to run a more effective and productive team.
+This is a straightforward platform that provides daily check-ins and progress reports to run a more effective and productive team.
 Keep up with your co-developers work and track what’s getting done, what’s gone off schedule, and why.
 Plus, it’s email-based, making it a simple addition to the tools your team is already using.

 Interested in working with a remote developer team?
 Get in touch with Index Code to learn more.